Terrarium

-A closed terrarium's transparent walls allow heat and light to enter, creating a unique environment for plant growth.
+A closed terrarium's transparent walls allow heat and light to enter, creating a very favorable environment for plant growth.
 Heat entering the sealed container allows the creation of a small water cycle due to evaporating moisture from the soil and plants.
 The water vapor then condenses onto the walls of the container, eventually falling back onto the plants and soil below.
-Light passing through the transparent walls, allowing photosynthesis, with the constant water supply provide an ideal environment for plants.
+Light passing through the transparent walls allows photosynthesis.
 Open terraria are not sealed and are better suited to plants requiring a more arid environment.

 History

-The first terrarium was developed by botanist Nathaniel Bagshaw Ward in 1842.
+The first terrarium was created by botanist Nathaniel Bagshaw Ward in 1842.
 Ward had an interest in observing insect behaviour and accidentally left one of his jars unattended.
 A fern spore in the jar grew and germinated into a plant, becoming the first known terrarium.
 The trend quickly spread in the Victorian Era amongst the English.
 Instead of the terrarium, it was known as the Wardian case.

 Ward hired carpenters to build his Wardian cases to export native British plants to Sydney, Australia.
 After months of travel, the plants arrived well and thriving.
 Likewise, plants from Australia sent to London using the same method were received by Ward in pristine condition.
 His experiment indicated plants can be sealed, without ventilation, and continue thriving.
 Wardian cases were used for many decades by Kew Gardens to ship plants around the British Empire and were also used during European colonization of Africa to bring African goods, like spices and coffee, back to Europe.